Online MBA Programs in Nonprofit Management

-Public relations managers devise and oversee the creation of materials that uphold or improve the public reputation of their client.
+Public relations managers devise and oversee the creation of materials that uphold or improve their clients’ public reputation.
 They may travel to make presentations to stakeholders and current and prospective donors.
-These professionals train staff and work with other departments to ensure accurate content while measuring the success of campaigns and programs.
+These professionals train staff and work with other departments to ensure accurate content while measuring campaigns and programs’ success.

 - Creating and publishing materials for the press